adamwlos/Hoppers/README.md

 ##### Zuhair Syed

 I was tasked with completing the CheckersBoard class.
 I completed all the functions and made sure that they were running properly.
 I made sure that the functions played through the game without errors.
 I also helped fix bugs that arose due to functions in the CheckersBoard not running properly with the other classes.
 For the README file, I completed the overview section talking about the design pattern being used and how the different components interact.

 ##### Yu-Chieh Wu (Sunny)

+I'm responsible for implementing the model of this game, which is the Hoppers game itself.
+I'm also implementing the controllers for Hoppers.
+I designed the structures of those classes and completed all functions.
+Used functions from the Board class as well.
+As for the README file, I completed the Game Description part.

+##### Xinhao Hou (Andy)

 I’m tasked with action listeners and the visualizers.
 I completed the user input filtering and was also responsible for transferring user inputs to the controller and model.
 I worked on fixing import issues after refactoring and most last minutes bug fixes.
 I completed the project directory structure in the readme file.

-##### Xinhao Hou (Andy)

-...

 ##### Ronald Chen

 I was mainly responsible for the logic in the visualizer object concerned with rendering the game and game elements from the model object's data .
 I also helped with connecting the view and controller objects together, and general bugfixing concerning all parts of the code.

 [Back to top](#top)